The 2015-16 Fellowship Competition is closed.

 About The Fellowships

 The Mandel Center awards fellowships-in-residence to candidates working on their dissertations (ABD), postdoctoral researchers, and senior scholars.
-Because a principle focus of the program is to ensure the development of a new generation of Holocaust scholars, we especially encourage scholars early in their careers to apply.
+Because a principal focus of the program is to ensure the development of a new generation of Holocaust scholars, we especially encourage scholars early in their careers to apply.
 Applicants must be affiliated with an academic and/or research institution when applying for a fellowship.
 We will also consider immediate post-docs and faculty between appointments.

 The specific fellowship and the length of the award are at the Mandel Center’s discretion.
 Individual awards generally range up to eight consecutive months of residency; a minimum of three consecutive months is required.
 No exceptions are allowed.
 Fellowships of five months or longer have proven most effective.